**Originally published 2018, updated: January 2022**

 Yearly physicals are a good time to bounce some ideas off your doctor.

-And if you think something serious is going on, act on it.
+And if you think something serious is going on with your tween, like self-harm, act on it immediately.

 Sometimes they pick up on things you don’t or they’ve seen something.

-Maybe your child is more open to talking to someone besides you.
+Maybe your tween is more open to talking to someone besides you.

 That can hurt.
 But so what?

 All of these ideas can help turn the attitude around.